- This Website

-Section 12 (2) of the Local Government Finance Act 2012 allows local authorities in England to set a council tax rate for long-term empty properties of up to 150% of the normal liability.
+Section 11B of the Local Government Finance Act 1992 allows local authorities in England to set an additional council tax rate for long-term empty properties.
 A 'long-term empty property' must have been unoccupied and substantially unfurnished for at least two years.
 Some people know of this charge as the "empty homes premium".

 The premium may be applied when a property has been empty for at least two years.
 The two year date is irrespective of how long its current owner has owned it.
 So if a purchaser buys a property which has already been empty for two years, they will become liable for the premium immediately.
 To end application of the premium the property must be brought back into use.
 If the property is occupied for a period of six weeks or less, it is regarded as not having been occupied for the purposes of calculating the two-year period.

-This means that those who are liable for a property currently listed as empty (which has been empty for over two years) will have to pay 150% of the Council Tax charge.
+This means that those who are liable for a property currently listed as empty (which has been empty for over two years) will have to pay 200% of the council tax charge.